top of page

 Program Highlights:

-• Museum Visits: Embark on enriching field trips to local museums, expanding your knowledge of the region's history.
+Museum Visits & Guest Presenters: Embark on enriching field trips to local museums, learn from guest presenters, and expand your knowledge of the region's history.

 Marshall Program Fee: $125 / Members - $150 / Non-Members